Urinary tract infections are very common, can be quite painful, and can cause serious complications if untreated.

 - Are pregnant and have a fever or are otherwise ill.

 At the hospital, you will receive fluids and antibiotics through an IV.

 Specialized Treatment for Chronic/Recurrent UTIs

 Some people have UTIs that do not go away with treatment or keep coming back.
 These are called chronic UTIs.
 If you have a chronic UTI, you may need stronger antibiotics or will need to take medicine for a longer time.

-For most of my patients, I’m able to effectively treat and manage urinary tract infections.
+For most of our patients, we're able to effectively treat and manage urinary tract infections.
 But some may need surgery or other specialized treatment if the infection is caused by a problem with the structure of the urinary tract.
 This can be common in older women who have had children.

-Here at Deaconess, if a patient needs a referral for specialized care, I have options to share with you.
-My colleagues at Deaconess Clinic Urology can help treat complex problems that may be contributing to recurrent or chronic UTIs.
+Here at Deaconess, if a patient needs a referral for specialized care, we have options to share with you.
+At Deaconess Clinic Urology. we can help treat complex problems that may be contributing to recurrent or chronic UTIs.